 It was quite the routine!
 It required coordination and plenty of patience, but Granddaddy had no patience, so -- especially on cold mornings -- the starter and the choke and the accelerator all failed him and he would shout some words that I was told never to say.
 I was a little uncomfortable when he got that angry.

-If Grandmother happened to be in the truck with him, she would offer advice that Granddaddy did not want.
-Even though she didn't know how to drive, she sounded like she was tutoring a young, dense student.There was scorn and chiding and griping in her tone.
+If Grandmother happened to be in the truck, she would offer advice that Granddaddy did not want.
+Even though she didn't know how to drive, she sounded like she was tutoring a young, dense student, her tone laced with scorn, chiding and griping.

 This would make Granddaddy even angrier, but he would pretend the &$%!!#& truck was the source and target of his rage.